-I remember this one time when I found blood on my shirt.
+“I remember this one time when I found blood on my shirt.
 I ran back home crying from school to immediately tell my mother.
 She looked scared too but all she did was instruct me to go check my knickers to confirm whether there was blood.
 I complied but in my mind I was wondering how those two would be related.
 I checked and there was nothing.
-When I told her and asked why she made me check, she told me I probably got the blood from someone else, “One day you will see blood flowing so you shouldn’t be scared of blood.”
+When I told her and asked why she made me check, she told me I probably got the blood from someone else.
+“One day you will see blood flowing so you shouldn’t be scared of blood.”
 So I spent the rest of my days waiting for blood to flow not knowing where from but mostly from my breasts to my knickers.

-After learning about and understanding menstruation, all I wanted to do was to let people know that it is something to be proud of and not to be ashamed, it is not a curse, its means you are a healthy young woman and there are many things you can do to be comfortable during your period.
+After learning and understanding menstruation with Irise, all I wanted to do was to let people know that it is something to be proud of not to be ashamed, it is not a curse, its means you are a healthy young woman and there are many things you can do to be comfortable during your period.
 If we knew the truth then, we wouldn’t have gone through all that.
-I wish somebody told us when it was still early, I wish it was possible for us to have better pads then that made us comfortable, I wish we knew about painkillers.
-Imagine if I went through all that and my parents were educated; what about those who don’t have the chance, whose parents have never gone to school?
-All I knew is that we need to break the silence.
-Our children shouldn’t go through the same thing we went through because it was the worst.
-I couldn’t wait to reach menopause then and stop the nightmare.
+I wanted to teach as much as I could to make sure young girls don’t go through what I went through.
+Many girls asked the same questions I had when I was growing up and it gave me so much satisfaction to watch them get education about their bodies.”